 There are a lot of fields to be completed on the W2 form, separated into two different types of fields:

-- Employer Information (Employer Identification Number, Employer state ID number)
+- Employer Information.
+Employer Identification Number and Employer state ID number.

 - Employee’s total earnings over the year.
 This includes the amount of wages/salary, the amount of federal income tax and social security withheld from the employee’s earnings, and tips earned by the employee (if any).

 What is it?

 The W4, also known as an Employee’s Withholding Allowance Certificate, is used by employers to determine the correct amount to withhold from an employee’s paycheck for federal tax purposes.